loginom/loginom-help-en-omegat/data/quick-start/variables.md

 # Variables Use

-Alongside with the data sets constituting data table, a variable can be the Studio object used in calculations.
+Alongside with the data sets constituting data table, the object used in calculations can be a variable in Studio.

 **Variable** is a named value of one of the possible [data types](../data/datatype.md).